gu-fan/riv.vim/README.rst

     - ``<CR>\<KEnter>`` (enter key and keypad enter key) Insert the content of this list.

-      To insert content in new line of this list item. add a blank line before it.
+      To insert content in new line of this list item.
+Add a blank line before it.

     - ``<C-CR>\<C-KEnter>``
       or ``<C-E>li``